sulaimangari/pota-git-build/README.md

 # :potato: Pota git Build
-## Because my spec too potato too build
+## Because my spec too potato to build

 This is more of a bandaid implementetaion direct tunneling via terminal with webhook using webhook as initiator for connection.